richchapler/AzureSolutionsDocumentation/docs/DevOps_CognitiveSearch.md

 -----

 ## Exercise 1: Lorem
-In this exercise, we will add Lorem.

-Goal is to create a Cognitive Search index using C#, then capture in DevOps
+In this exercise, we will add create a Cognitive Search index, skillset, and indexer using a Console App.

 ## Nuget
 * Azure.Search.Documents